Bradsol/cs225_exampleProject/documents/exampleProposal.md

 # Warning

 This is a satirical proposal.
-You should only use it asn example of how to structure your own proposal.
+You should only use it as an example of how to structure your own proposal.
 Do not copy this proposal.

 ## Leading Question